mgolois/HXCFF/README.md

 # HXCFF
-A fantasy football suite for the HXC Fantasy Football league
+A fantasy football suite for the HXC Fantasy Football league.